YU000jp/logseq-plugin-side-block/readme.md

 - From the second time onwards, Type a space and `/.`, suggestions will be displayed.
 Tags containing `.side` are displayed only when editing.

+### Showcase

+- Use it by embedding it in a template.

 ---

 ## Showcase / Questions / Ideas / Help